Suzanne Somers, of ‘Three’s Company,’ dies at 76 – KION546

 “The show’s response was, ‘Who do you think you are?’”
 Somers told People in 2020.
 “They said, ‘John Ritter is the star.’”

-She was soon fired and her character was replaced by two different roommates for the remaining years the show aired.
+She was promptly phased out and soon fired; Her character was replaced by two different roommates for the remaining years the show aired.
 It also led to a rift with her co-stars; They didn’t speak for many years.
 Somers did reconcile with Ritter before his death, and then with DeWitt on her online talk show.

-But Somers took the break as an opportunity to pursue new avenues, including a Las Vegas act, writing books, hosting a talk show and becoming an entrepreneur.
-In the 1990s, she also became the spokesperson for the “Thighmaster.”
+But Somers took the break as an opportunity to pursue new avenues, including a Las Vegas act, hosting a talk show and becoming an entrepreneur.
+In the 1990s, she also became the spokesperson for the “ThighMaster.”